opensearch-project/documentation-website/_opensearch/search/autocomplete.md

 ## Completion suggester

-The completion suggester accepts a list of suggestions and builds them into a finite-state transducer (FST), an optimized data structure that’s essentially a graph.
+The completion suggester accepts a list of suggestions and builds them into a finite-state transducer (FST), an optimized data structure that is essentially a graph.
 This data structure lives in memory and is optimized for fast prefix lookups.
 To learn more about FSTs, see [Wikipedia](https://en.wikipedia.org/wiki/Finite-state_transducer).

 As the user types, the completion suggester moves through the FST graph one character at a time along a matching path.
 After it runs out of user input, it examines the remaining endings to produce a list of suggestions.